-“That’s like the living ghost of an inmense country trapped in a permanent un-making…”
+“That’s like the living ghost of an immense country trapped in a permanent unmaking…”

 Antonio Luis Ramos Membrive